 Mo H. Zareei has the most fortuitous initials for a sound artist with an interest in the foundational blocks of electronic sound.
 So, yeah, his releases show up under “mHz”, as in “millihertz”.
 Dr. Mo is an Iranian sound artist based in Wellington, where he lectures in composition and sound art.
 He got a physics degree before his music and sound related masters and doctorates.

-His four releases to date arguably all have music of interest to ambient fans, with his last two heading into very sparse, almost completely beatless territory.
+His five releases to date arguably all have music of interest to ambient fans, with the last three occupying very sparse, almost completely beatless territory.

 sometimes after two, somewhere else (2020) is similarly meditative, perhaps in a more melancholy way, as its tones slowly shift over 33:33.